Perspectives from the Himalaya

 The Storm

-In the dark night, wide awake to the howling and angst of the ruthless wind, The thunder roared and rumbled repeatedly in waves of drum rolls.
-Lashings of rain pelting the metal roofs incessantly drowning all voices, Accompanied by swirling vortices of air and racing wind speeds.
-She sent all creatures scurrying for shelter, huddled in terror and cold, Tamed by her emotional deadly strikes…
+In black night, wide awake to the howling and angst of the ruthless wind, The thunder roared, rumbled repeatedly in waves of drum rolls.
+Lashings of rain pelting metal roofs, drowning voices, Held by swirling vortices of air and racing wind speeds.
+She sent all creatures scurrying for shelter, huddled in terror and cold, Whipped by strikes and wrath, without mercy We lay low and…

 Formation of the Himalaya from a Continental Collision